 More Frugal Living Tips for Your Bag of Tricks

 In college, my band director was always telling us to keep a bag of tricks.
 She said we should always be on the look out for new ideas, because you never know what will work when you’re teaching a class.

-Have you already tried all of these frugal living tips?
+Have you tried all of these frugal living tips?

 1. Buy the Best

 This very simple tip works for nearly every aspect of your life.
-If you’ve been an adult for any length of time, you’ve probably experienced the expression “You get what you pay for” first hand.
+You’ve probably experienced the expression “You get what you pay for” first hand.

 There’s nothing worse than thinking you got a huge bargain on the thing you’ve been shopping for…only to have it break the second time you use it.